splunk/public-o11y-docs/gdi/get-data-in/compute/k8s.rst

 .. meta::
    :description: Integrate Kubernetes metrics and logs with Splunk Observability Cloud.

-The Splunk Distribution of OpenTelemetry Collector provides integrated collection and forwarding for all Kubernetes telemetry.
-Deploy the Collector to gather telemetry for Splunk Infrastructure Monitoring, Splunk APM, or Splunk Log Observer.
+The Splunk Distribution of OpenTelemetry Collector provides integrated collection and forwarding for all Kubernetes telemetry, such as metrics, APM traces, and logs, to Splunk Observability Cloud.

-The Collector is deployed using a Helm chart for the Splunk Distribution of OpenTelemetry Collector for Kubernetes.
+The Collector is deployed using a Helm chart.
 In a Kubernetes cluster, the chart creates a Kubernetes DaemonSet as well as other Kubernetes objects.
-These objects collect the following for the cluster:

-- Metrics for Infrastructure Monitoring
-- Traces for APM
-- Logs for Log Observer

 Supported versions
 =====================